kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

 Review: ```{review}```"""
 ```

 The second prompt aims to generate responses to app reviews.
 To achieve more consistent results, I've employed a few-shot learning approach.
 In the `responses_training_prompt`, I've incorporated five actual responses from the past to guide the learning process.
-These five instances of app reviews and corresponding responses proved sufficient in yielding consistent and high-quality responses.
+These five instances of app reviews and corresponding responses yielded consistent and high-quality responses.

 ```python
 prompt = f"""